MarkLee131/Static-Analyzer-Research/README.md

 # Static Analyzer Research

-Contributions Welcome License

 > A (hopefully comprehensive and systematic) collection of research papers on static analyzers, including analyzing, testing, and verifying static analyzers.
-Feel free to make a contribution to this repository (e.g., adding new papers) by creating pull requests.
+Feel free to make a contribution to this repository.

 ## Contents